Last Updated: March 26, 2026

 What’s the difference between Greenstripe Barbs and other small Puntius species?

 The green-gold lateral stripe and prominent black caudal spot are the key identifiers.
-Taxonomically, P. vittatus remains one of the few species still validly in Puntius in the strict sense, while most relatives have been reclassified.
+Taxonomically, P. Vittatus remains one of the few species still validly in Puntius in the strict sense, while most relatives have been reclassified.
 Visually, it’s more subtly colored, relying on iridescent flash rather than bold pigmentation.

 Can Greenstripe Barbs live with shrimp?

-Adult Cherry Shrimp and Amano Shrimp are generally safe with Greenstripe Barbs.
+Adult Cherry Shrimp and Amano Shrimp are safe with Greenstripe Barbs.
 However, like virtually all small fish, they’ll snack on baby shrimp if they find them.
 Provide dense moss and hiding spots if you’re breeding shrimp in the same tank.

 Why does my Greenstripe Barb’s stripe look dull?